top of page

 Then there are the dishes that keep people coming back just to see if they’re available that day:

 Everything is made to order.
 Nothing tastes rushed.
-And the flavors always feel right, bold without being overwhelming, comforting without being heavy.
+The flavors always feel right—bold without being overwhelming, comforting without being heavy.

 One Woman, One Kitchen, A Lot of Heart